creativej/SublimeShellCommander/README.md

 ### Dependency
 - [SublimeREPL](https://github.com/wuub/SublimeREPL) sublime plugin

-Shell Commander uses SublimeREPL in the background to running shell commands.
+Shell exec uses SublimeREPL in the background to running shell commands.

 ### Manual Install

 1. Click the `Preferences > Browse Packages…` menu
 2. Browse up a folder and then into the `Installed Packages/` folder
-3. Download [zip package](https://github.com/creativej/SublimeShellCommander/archive/master.zip) rename it to `SublimeShellCommander.sublime-package` and copy it into the `Installed Packages/` directory
+3. Download [zip package](https://github.com/creativej/SublimeShellExec/archive/master.zip) rename it to `SublimeShellExec.sublime-package` and copy it into the `Installed Packages/` directory
 4. Restart Sublime Text

 ### How to use
-In order to use Shell Commander you need to edit either the package user preference file or your project file e.g. project.sublime-project
+In order to use Shell exec you need to edit either the package user preference file or your project file e.g. project.sublime-project

-You can access the Shell Commander's user preference file by:
+You can access the Shell exec's user preference file by:
-Click the `Preferences > Package Settings > Shell Commander > Settings - User` menu
+Click the `Preferences > Package Settings > Shell Exec > Settings - User` menu

 #### Setup basic custom command